udeyrishi/Logic/Readme.md

 Logic is a domain specific scripting language/tool for doing Boolean Function manipulations.
 It is also a C++ library for doing these manipulations in your own application (the `core` module inside).

+If you have any suggestions, feature requests, or improvements in mind, please leave an issue or submit a PR if you've already implemented it ;).

 ##Building and Installing